Lonnie C. King Jr.: Later life

 Not long after, King had to drop out of Morehouse College due to finances; he joined the US Navy and served for three years as a dispersing clerk and prize fighter.
 Then using his G.I.
-Bill, he finished his degree at Morehouse, and then received his Masters from the University of Baltimore in public education.
+Bill, he finished his degree at Morehouse, and then received his master's from the University of Baltimore in public education.

 Later in life, King became the president of the Atlanta chapter of the National Association for the Advancement of Colored People (NAACP), and during his tenure advocated for the Atlanta School board to hire its first African American superintendent, Alonzo Crim.
 However, in 1971, King and other officers were removed from office due to differences about a controversial school desegregation plan.

 In 2014, Atlanta Business-Atlanta Daily World inducted King into its Men of Influence Hall of Fame; he was unable to attend in person due to his wife passing away earlier that day.
 Lonnie C. King Jr. died on March 5, 2019, at the age of 82.